Frixxie/weather_at_home/README.md

 # Weather at home

-This is a simple system which uses rpi and DHT11 sensor with flask as a http server and client to set up some cool stuff.
+This is a simple system which uses rpi and DHT11 sensor with flask as a http server and client to set up some cool IoT stuff.

 On the rpi's connect the DHT11 sensors to the 5V GRND and PIN 14 and start run the server.py.
 On another machiene run add the room and ip the server is placed